MicrosoftDocs/azure-dev-docs/articles/ai/includes/redeploy-procedure-chat-azure-api-management.md

     Finish the sign-in instructions.

-1. Create an `AZD` environment with a name such as `chat-app`.
+1. Create an `AZD` environment with a name such as `chat-app`:

     ```bash
     azd env new <name>
     ```

-1. Add the following environment variable, which tells the chat app's backend to use a custom URL for the Azure OpenAI requests.
+1. Add the following environment variable, which tells the chat app's backend to use a custom URL for the Azure OpenAI requests:

     ```bash
     azd env set OPENAI_HOST azure_custom
     ```

-1. Add the following environment variable, which tells the chat app's backend what the value is of the custom URL for the Azure OpenAI request.
+1. Add the following environment variable, which tells the chat app's backend what the value is of the custom URL for the Azure OpenAI request:

     ```bash
     azd env set AZURE_OPENAI_CUSTOM_URL <APIM_GATEWAY_URL>
     ```

-1. Deploy the chat app.
+1. Deploy the chat app:

     ```bash
     azd up